mcinglis/libpp/README.md

 PRODUCT( 87, 6.324, -732 )  // ( 87 * ( 6.324 * -732 ) )
 ```

-I've found Libpp to be useful for building macros that let me test and assert the invariants of a structure, without repetition of the individual invariants. `PP_MAP_LISTS` makes it easy to write generic macros with C11's `_Generic`.
+I've found Libpp to be useful for building macros that let me test and assert the invariants of a structure, without repetition of the individual invariants.
+Libpp can make it easier to do computations at compile-time, if that's what you need. `PP_MAP_LISTS` makes it easy to write generic macros with C11's `_Generic`.
 I'm also using Libpp to (re)build a testing library with a really nice interface.
 As a taster:

 ``` c
 return assertions( ASSERTION( 1 + 3 == 4 ),